sagemath/sagewiki_to_gh-2022-10-10/days74.md

 === Funding ===

-European participants from an [[http://opendreamkit.org/|OpenDreamKit]] node are expected to cover their expenses from their !OpenDreamKit funds.
+European participants receiving some [[http://opendreamkit.org/|OpenDreamKit]] funding for conferences/workshops are expected to use it to cover their expenses.

 === Support ===